amodrojs/amodro-trace/README.md

 Your build process uses a build dependency graph, like the one used by make.
 However, that tool does not understand module tracing.
 You can use this tool to figure out the graph for a given module ID.
 For fancier dependency graphing, [node-madge](https://github.com/pahen/madge) may be a better fit.

-amodro-trace focuses on starting with a single module ID, an AMD loader config, and tracing the modules that back that module ID.
+amodro-trace starts with a single module ID, an AMD loader config, and traces the dependency tree that module ID.
 Example:

 ```javascript
 var amodroTrace = require('amodro-trace'),